Python-Test-Engineer/iwswordpress/README.md

 ### 📺 Outside interests

-These include partner dancing, yoga and cycle maintenance.
+These include partner dancing, yoga and bicycle maintenance.